AdaCore/libadalang/user_manual/core_concepts.rst

 * one that looks for all source files that match a given file name pattern in a given list of directory (the "auto unit provider").

+Note that due to the very nature of Libadalang's operations regarding name resolution, it expects to have exactly one source file for each unit name/kind.
+This assumption allows the "get to the definition" operation to return exactly one result.
+Because of this, the project unit provider does not support aggregate projects, as they allow several source files to be associated to one unit name/kind.
+If you need to process an aggregate project, we recommend to collect all non-aggregate sub-projects first, and then iterate through them to create one analysis context for each.